 H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 H. pylori was the first bacteria to be formally recognized as a carcinogen and is an underlying root cause of many gastrointestinal disorders.
 Researchers and sufferers have been wanting to find how to cure H. pylori since its role in stomach ulcers was discovered over 30 years ago.
-And with the conventional triple antibiotic therapy no longer considered gold standard because of low success rates, H. pylori natural treatment approaches have become increasingly well researched, effective and preferred in clinical practice in recent years.
+And with the conventional triple antibiotic therapy no longer considered the best or only choice, H. pylori natural treatment approaches have become increasingly well researched, effective and preferred in clinical practice in recent years.

 Having helped hundreds of clients at The Functional Gut Health Clinic eradicate H. pylori in recent years using natural protocols, we’re excited to share both our understanding and current approach.